zqbai-jeremy/CodeNet/README.md

 - **train set size**: number of data instances used for training [2000 in the paper]
 - **test set size**: number of data instances used for testing [500 in the paper]
 - **round**: split the training process to how many rounds (train "train set size"/"round" data instances and test the accuracy at each round); only for -accuracy mode [10 in the paper]

+#### Note: mds strategy should be run before replica/uncoded to generate the initial weight matrices. replica/uncoded will load these weight matrices from the disk. (i.e. from ./init/)